 CRM systems are usually developed continuously.
 A benefit from creating a custom CRM is that if you stop paying for it, you can continue to use the service.
 With an off the shelf CRM, the moment you stop paying, all your data is lost and you lose access.

 Now, let’s take a look at the service pricing of one of the most popular CRM platforms.
 Their enterprise-sized package is priced at £120 per user per month.
 Some quick maths here:

 25 users x £120 = £3000 per month = £36,000 per year = £180,000 for 5 years.

 For the same amount of money your company could have already built a powerful, custom CRM system unique to your business processes which would require far less investment in terms of maintenance and possible tech support.

 While CRM development may initially seem like a costly and unnecessary investment, the costs are typically justified when you review the longer term opportunities.
 Avoid paying for features that you may not need or a product that does not meet all your requirements by investing in a custom CRM system with Switchplane.

-We have built custom CRM for a number of different clients in varying industries and have the biggest in-house development team in Sussex.
+We have built custom CRM for a number of different clients in varying industries and have in-depth development experience within our in-house team.